 Stacie specializes in helping clients recover from childhood trauma.
-She integrates mindfulness practices and supportive therapy to allow clients to express their emotions and overcome complex, developmental trauma.
+She integrates mindfulness practices and supportive psychodynamic therapy to allow clients to express their emotions and overcome complex, developmental trauma.
 She is highly passionate about creating a safe space to provide psychoeducation and help clients work through deep-seated emotions in a productive way.

 Additionally, Stacie specializes in working with clients who have experienced the loss of a pet, aiding in the grieving and recovery process to allow for a sense of closure.
 She also works extensively with individuals experiencing compassion fatigue, including social workers who have worked closely with victims of trauma, veterinarians, and animal shelter workers.
 She has given trainings and talks at animal shelters and is an advocate for mental health among this community.